mosoahmed/hands-on-question/readme.md

 3. Sass / Scss conversion
-From the given css file (fe_01_style.css), please add a file of sass / scss file which will having same result as the css. p/s Try utilize as many sass / scss feature when you converting the scss.
+From the given css file (fe_01_style.css), please add a file of sass / scss file which will having same result as the css. p/s Try utilize as many sass / scss feature when you converting the css.